Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

   To playback means to intercept any HTTP request and to respond  to it with the stored response of a previously recorded matching request.
 * Run tests in `Live` mode:
-  To run live means to not intercept any HTTP request and to send them to the live resource.
+  To run live means to not intercept any HTTP request and to send them to the Azure service directly.
 * Sanitize sensitive information:
   Sensitive information means content like passwords, unique identifiers or personal information should be cleaned up from the recordings.